 A literal example of a clinical care pathway can be seen in the time-tested hospital map (as shown below).
 Designed to guide patients through the labyrinthine hallways of the hospital, the typical stops are highlighted, including parking lots, reception desks, waiting rooms, and treatment areas.
 The hospital map helps to provide a big picture of where the patients are and where they are headed, in order to reduce the chances of getting lost along the way.

 Similarly, it is important for innovators to understand the typical traffic patterns of patients, workflows of practitioners, and the associated payment methods within the field of rehabilitation.
 Clinical pathways can be complicated, especially in rehabilitation (which is often one of the later stops on a patient’s treatment journey).
-Consider the simple clinical pathway shown in the diagram below.
+Consider the simple clinical pathway shown in the diagram at the top of the article.
 The patient in this case progressed through five steps before purchasing a piece of rehabilitation equipment out of pocket.
 If any section of this pathway had been altered, the patient may have ended up using a different type of equipment or treatment which may or may not have been covered by insurance.
 Understanding each variable in this process would be of vital importance to a company that is looking to develop a new device to alleviate back pain.

 - What stops on the clinical pathway must be made before patients reach your product?

 - Is there a way to streamline this process?

 - Are there any areas where the patient might be redirected away from your product?

 - What type of information do the clinicians need in order to direct patients toward your product?